 Then there’s the question of fabrics used to design everything from women's dresses to blouses.
 A study found that fiber production alone is responsible for 15% of the fashion industry’s impact on global pollution.
 That has a direct impact on natural ecosystems, depleting resources like groundwater and fossil fuel energy over time.
 Synthetics like nylon and polyester can take centuries to biodegrade, and a report even found that some 35% of microplastics in the ocean are derived from laundering synthetic fabrics.

 Is Lands’ End ethical and eco-friendly?
 In a word: yes — with plans for a bigger and brighter future for this beautiful planet.
 Those goals grow from the habits we practice today and the goals we’ve set for years to come.
 By 2022, we aim to produce 30% of products with water-conserving finishing processes.
-By 2025, our goal is to derive 100% of polyester fibers and cotton from recycled sources and to use 100% sustainable labels and packages.
+By 2025, our goal is to source 100% sustainable cotton, 100% of recycled polyester fibers, and to use 100% sustainable labels and packages.
 Even today, you'll find swimsuits, tote bags, and other high-quality items produced from recycled materials.
-And if you’ve wondered where Lands’ End clothes are made, our products are produced in America.

 To be environmentally or eco-friendly, one must be making daily choices to use less and to reuse more.
 We know the slogan: reduce, reuse, recycle.
 It's the mantra we tell ourselves each and every day so that we can avoid landfills and encourage a more thoughtful and greener planet.
 Even small steps on an individual level can have a significant impact.
 As it goes, if individuals can make positive change, then the same ought to be true of businesses.
 That’s why Lands’ End sustainability practices are ever-changing as new climate concerns arise and effective solutions become clearer.
 It's also why you'll find an extensive range of environmentally-friendly products here, from outdoor furniture to clothing to accessories.